Josh Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 9.3 K/9, the eighth-best in MLB.

-- The Red Sox have a 4.73 team ERA that ranks 17th across all MLB pitching staffs.
+- The Red Sox's 5.06 team ERA ranks 23rd across all league pitching staffs.

-- The Red Sox are sending Sale (1-0) out to make his third start of the season.
+- The Red Sox will look to Kluber (0-2) in his third start this season.

-- In his last appearance on Thursday, the left-hander tossed five innings against the Detroit Tigers, allowing three earned runs while surrendering four hits.
+- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Tampa Bay Rays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.